PHYS 1 & 2 SERIES FAQS

 I am a junior/senior, do I get priority when enrolling in a 1-series or 2-series course?

 Yes, by way of your enrollment appointment which comes up sooner for you than for sophomores and freshmen during fall, winter, and spring.
 In summer, continuing students all begin enrollment at the same day and time, so there's no priority for any class level.
-Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg once the enrollment period begins and our courses are always highly subscribed so it's best to enroll during your PASS 1 (or as soon as summer enrollment begins).
+Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg once the enrollment period begins and our courses are typically highly subscribed so it's best to enroll during your PASS 1 (or as soon as summer enrollment begins).
 To be fair to all students we do not interfere in the processing of enrollment and/or waitlists for our courses.
 We will not approve ANY request to override or otherwise bypass an existing waitlist, regardless of the method of submission (EASy, VAC, in-office visit, etc.).

 Does the PHYS Department do any seat-saving in PHYS 1 and/or 2 series courses for incoming students for Fall enrollment?